Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 ## Outline
 0. Introduction to UNIX
 1. Accessing HPC
+2. General structure of a command in Unix
-2. Navigating Directories
+3. Navigating Directories
-3. Creating and Destroying files
+4. Creating and Destroying files
-5. Shortcuts, wild cards, and tab completion
+5. Shortcuts
 6. Examining files on the command line
 7. Conclusion